At a Glance

 - LambdaVision will first explore production of the implant for patients with advanced retinitis pigmentosa, with follow-on applications in patients with age-related macular degeneration.

-In December 2018, biotechnology startup LambdaVision launched an investigation to the International Space Station (ISS) U.S. National Laboratory to advance the development of the company’s innovative retinal implant capable of restoring high-resolution vision to patients with retinal degeneration.
+In December 2018, biotechnology startup LambdaVision launched an investigation to the International Space Station (ISS) U.S. National Laboratory to advance the development of the company’s innovative retinal implant.
+The implant is capable of restoring high-resolution vision to patients with retinal degeneration.
 Now, LambdaVision, along with Implementation Partner Space Tango, has received a NASA award of $5 million to support the continued development of the implant through additional studies onboard the ISS.

 LambdaVision’s novel retinal implant consists of multiple layers of a light-activated protein derived from bacteria.
 The implant is produced by adding the protein through a layer-by-layer process, and gravity negatively affects the uniformity of the layers.